ashirmuneer/task_api/README.md

-# \REST PULL AP TASK\
+# RESTFUL API TASK

-This contains the application code for the \REST PULL AP TASK\.
+This contains the application code for the RESTFUL API TASK.
 The app is build on top of [Laravel framework](http://laravel.com/docs) which runs on the XAMP OR LAMP stack.

 ## Requirements